Brand Identity

 Become who you are

 To do this, we look at our identity and positioning and derive everything else from this.
-So it doesn't just affect what your brand and website should look like, for example.
-It also determines how you want to communicate, what your products look like or how you send out material products, for example.
+So it doesn’t just affect what your brand and website should look like, for example.
+This is also where you determine how you want to communicate, what your products look like or how you send out material products, for example.

 Shape your identity

 Your own identity is not something that is set in stone at birth.
-Rather, finding your identity is a process that is strongly influenced by your social environment and which you can only influence to a limited extent.
-In contrast, you are in the driver's seat when it comes to finding your brand's identity.
+Rather, finding your identity is a process that is strongly characterised by your social environment and which you can only influence to a limited extent.
+By contrast, you are in the driving seat when it comes to establishing your brand’s identity.
 You can define your identity at the time of founding, but you can also adapt the identity of your brand in the further course and in interaction with your environment.
 For companies, identity is a self-reflective process that you can consciously control.

 The brand world